mads-hartmann/CTAGS-Improved.tmbundle/README.md

 Current features:

-- Jump to definition of anything (defined in your project).
+- ⎇. : Jump to definition of anything selected/under the cursor (defined in your project).
 If multiple definitions exist you will have to select the proper file from a menu.

 Still missing: